thedhrubo/modularity/README.md

 cohesion.

-We calculated the Newman Girvan Modularity(Q) here.
+I calculated the Newman Girvan Modularity(Q) here.
     Equation is : Q = (summation of all the modules)[(ls/L) - square(ds/2L)]
     here ls = number of links between nodes in the module s L =  number of links in the network ds = sum of the degrees of the nodes in module s

 To execute the project you need an editor that supports java.
-We completed our project in Netbeans editor.
+I completed the project in Netbeans editor.
 If you execute the project then two kinds of file will be exported.
 1. finaltest.dot
 2. d3viz.json

 dot file is used for the next project which we will include with this project later.
 And the jSON file is used for the better visualization.
 There is a index.html.
 Which is reading the data from the d3viz.json file and showing the output based on that.

-You will find everything in the github with the much update as we have plan to modify it more with some ideas of implementing several kinds of synthetic generator.
+You will find everything in the github with the much update as I have plan to modify it more with some ideas of implementing several kinds of synthetic generator.

 https://github.com/thedhrubo/modularity